Clifton893/Clifton893/README.md

 ## Hi, I'm Clifton! ⛩

 I'm an IT student currently working towards CompTIA A+ certification.
+I'm also a professional chef of seven years!

-For half a year, I woke up at 4:00am every day--extra early before my sushi chef job--and taught myself how to code.
+Last year, I woke up at 4:00am every day--extra early before work--and taught myself how to code.
 I *loved* it.
 So I connected the dots, and realized my passion for learning, scrappy problem-solving, and empathy for teammates and clients meant my future was in tech!

 ## Tech Stack
 ![HTML5](https://img.shields.io/badge/-HTML5-000000?style=flat&logo=HTML5)